openlibhums/memory-alpha/content/support/article-management/publication-scheduling-placeholder.md

-title: Publication Schedule
+title: Publication schedule

-# Publication Schedule
+# Publication schedule
 **WIP**
 Any articles that you publish with a publication date in the future will appear in a list on this page.